rufousJr/warpwoofwimble/content/pages/Ys/onlyskin.md

 	> With your hands in your pockets,
 	> stubbily running
 	> to where I'm unfresh,
-	> underssed and yawning ---
+	> undressed and yawning ---

 In Guardian piece examining the extent to which modern songwriters are inspired by literature, Newsom revealed her inspiration from *The Sound and the Fury* by William Faulkner.